Associate Professor in the Department of Economics at HEC Montreal, Canada.

-I am Associate professor at Rutgers Business School‘s Department of Finance and Economics, on leave from my position at HEC Montréal until 2024.
+I am Associate professor at HEC Montréal‘s Department of Economics.
 My research was cited in Congressional hearings, in the Financial Times, Wall Street Journal, New York Times, CBS, Bloomberg, Politico, etc. I serve on the scientific and awards committees of the American Real Estate and Urban Economics Association, and the scientific committee of the Urban Economics Association.
+Previously I was an associate professor at Ecole polytechnique, France, an associate professor at Rutgers Business School, New Jersey, and an assistant professor at INSEAD, Fontainebleau.
 In April 2020, I was appointed DLA Piper Distinguished Visiting Professor of Economics at Johns Hopkins University.
 I was a Senior Fellow of Johns Hopkins’ 21st Century Cities Initiative.
+Email me

 My research interests span finance, climate risk, urban economics, real estate, social justice.